lgwillmore/typemock/docs/source/index.rst

 .. note::

-    typemock uses the `typeguard` library to do type checking.
+    typemock uses the `typeguard` library to do runtime type checking.
 Just wanted to give them credit, and make users of this library aware.

 .. toctree::
    :maxdepth: 3